-- Punny Name/Shout-Out: The Itchy & Scratchy episodes: "Spay Anything", "Kitty Kitty Bang Bang", "Field of Screams", and "Esophagus Now".
+- Punny Name: The Itchy & Scratchy episodes: "Spay Anything", "Kitty Kitty Bang Bang", "Field of Screams", and "Esophagus Now".

 - Revenge: "Scratchy's Revenge", unsurprisingly, is focused on this (But the Super Jackpot yields The Un Reveal a-la "Homer Goes to College").

-- Skill Shot: There's three of them and depending on how you launch the ball you could get more than one point value related skill shot, or a careful ball lanuch to the Comic Book Guy target starts 2 hurry-ups.
+- Skill Shot: There's three of them.
+Depending on how you launch the ball, you can get more than one point value related skill shot (both the Kwik-E-Mart and bullies standups), or a careful ball launch to the Comic Book Guy target starts 2 hurry-ups.

 - Spelling Bonus: The Garage shot can award a letter in "SIMPSONS", and getting them all starts D'oh Frenzy.

 - Timed Mission: All of the modes have a 30-second timer.
 Notably, activating a TV Mode while already playing a TV Mode resets the timer for both.
 Since there are over 20 things that can reset the timer, it's theoretically possible to have modes running for more than 10 minutes.

 - Wizard Mode: The aptly named "Super Duper Mega Extreme Wizard Mode".
 Getting to it is extremely difficult, and those who have reached it have an unspoken oath to not tell others about it.
 (A person has written about it, though, and a YouTube video showing it exists as well.)